-In June 2002, I drove west across the Memphis-Arkansas bridge in my Jeep Cherokee with my dog, Hank, a giant English Springer Spaniel, who sat in the back seat among boxes of essentials—clothes, running shoes, books, CDs, my laptop, a few bottles of red wine and a stack of surveys that I needed to analyze for my master’s thesis, which I would finish remotely.
-I’d crossed that bridge many times in the past on road trips, but this time I wouldn't return to Memphis, my hometown.
+After finishing grad school in 2002, I drove west across the Memphis-Arkansas bridge in my Jeep Cherokee with my English Springer Spaniel, Hank, who sat in the back seat among boxes of essentials—clothes, running shoes, books, CDs, my laptop, and a few bottles of red wine.
+I’d crossed that bridge many times in the past, but this time I wouldn't return to Memphis, my hometown.
 I’d never felt so free.

-I told Hank he was going to be a West Coast dog now and not to worry—there would be plenty of lakes and rivers in which he could swim in Portland, Ore., where I would start a new job as director of communications at the Oregon Medical Association.
-I quickly fell in love with Oregon.
+I told Hank he was going to be a West Coast dog and not to worry—there would be plenty of places to swim in Portland, Ore., where I would start a job as director of communications at the Oregon Medical Association.
+I quickly fell in love with my new home.
 Hank did too, judging by all the tail wagging.

-Several years later after getting married and having my first child, I began freelance writing, focusing on creating research-based health content for marketing and PR agencies.
-Since 2015, I've been writing under my own byline for national and regional magazines about running (my passion for more than 20 years), health and wellness.
+Several years later, after getting married and having my first child, I began freelance writing, creating research-based health content for marketing and PR agencies.
+Since 2015, I've been writing under my own byline for national and regional magazines about running (my passion for more than 20 years), health, and wellness.

 I have a bachelor's degree in journalism and a master's degree in health promotion from the University of Memphis.
 I also completed a 10-week essay writing class through Stanford University in September 2017.
 When I'm not writing, I'm often taking photographs.
 Here's a gallery of recent work.

 (In 2013, "Boo Boo" Hank passed at age 14.
 We now have Harper, a labradoodle who thinks she's a kangaroo.)